DSharpPlus/DSharpPlus/docs/articles/advanced_topics/generic_host.md

 ---

 # Introduction
-A .NET Generic Host is a reusable, lightweight, and extensible hosting framework that provides a consistent way to host different types of .NET applications.
+The .NET Generic Host is a reusable, lightweight, and extensible hosting framework that provides a consistent way to host different types of .NET applications.
 It is designed to simplify the startup process and provide a common infrastructure for configuring, logging, dependency injection, and other common tasks required by modern applications.

 It allows developers to build console applications, background services, and other types of .NET applications that can run as standalone processes, Windows services, or Docker containers, among other deployment options.
 By using a generic host, developers can focus on implementing the core business logic of their application rather than dealing with the infrastructure and plumbing required to host and manage it.